LitaoGuo/ComfyUI_Result.github.io/index.md

 ---

 # Instruction
-Generate an image of a mountain landscape with snow-capped peaks and a river flowing below.
+Generate an image of a beach at sunset with waves gently crashing on the shore.
 The result should be a high-quality image.
 ## Ours
 ![001](asset_comp/1.png)
 ## GPT-4o